Do you need an rv surge protector?

 If the voltage reaches 100% before the battery is fully charged, then the voltage drop will cause the battery to drain faster.
 Likewise, if the battery is not receiving sufficient power, the voltage rise will cause the battery to discharge faster.

 An RV surge protector helps prevent overloading of devices by keeping the voltage down.
-So, while they may cost a little bit more compared to normal surge protectors, they are worth their price tag!
+So, while they may cost a little bit more compared to normal surge protectors, they are their price tag!

 Types Of Surge Protectors